allenoleary/allenoleary.github.io/about.md

 While I was writing fiction I also started writing pieces about cycling and then my 'blog to book' Balance.
 The attraction of this at the time was simply to see something on a page in public - I could write a good blog in a couple of sittings.
 I never really stopped writing poetry over many many years but about this time (2015) I started to take it a little more seriously again and have enjoyed getting into the contemporary poetry in the UK.

 And I am still writing plays - the place where I feel most at home.
-However I would write an extended piece of non-fiction/creative non-fiction like Balance in a heart beat; currently I am seriously considering what my next piece will be (and while I am doing that I continue to write plays - one every few years).
+However I would write an extended piece of non-fiction/creative non-fiction like Balance in a heart beat; currently I am seriously considering what my next piece will be.
+The lesson here was that my 'hobby' writing was better than what I thought was the 'real' writing at the time.
+And while I was doing all that I continue to write plays - one every few years now.